Flawless Physio Logo

 Can you Sprain your Toe?

 Yes, it is possible to sprain your toe.
-A ligament attaches a bone to a bone, and if it becomes overstretched, it can lead to a tear in the ligament.
-When this occurs in the toes of the foot, it is known as a Sprained Toe.
+Ligaments are bands of tough, fibrous tissue that attach a bone to a bone.
+If a ligament becomes overstretched, it can lead to a tear in the ligament.
+When a ligament sprain occurs in the toes of the foot, it is known as a Sprained Toe.
+The most common of these is a sprained big toe (turf toe) or a sprained pinky toe (5th metatarsal)

 Sprained Toe Symptoms

-The symptoms of a sprained toe include pain, redness and swelling of the joint of the toe.
-This can occur in any of the joints of the toes of the foot, but it is more common in the big and little toes.
+A sprained toe can occur in any of the joints of the toes of the foot, but it is more common in the big toe (1st metatarsal) and little toes (5th metatarsal).

 Causes of a Sprained Toe

-It is also common to sprain your toe when walking barefoot or flip-flops when your toe gets caught in an object.
-Hypermobility syndrome can increase your risk of a Sprained Toe.
+It is also common to sprain your toe when walking barefoot or flip-flops when it gets caught in an object.
+Hypermobility syndrome can increase your risk of a Sprained Pinky Toe..

 A clinician, such as a Physical Therapist or a Podiatrist, can diagnose a Sprained Toe using clinical tests and a Physical examination.
 Tests to place the ligaments of the toe can identify a sprain as they are painful and have more significant laxity.

-If the clinician would like to confirm the diagnosis or rule out other injuries, such as a broken toe, they may refer for an x-ray to rule out a fracture or an MRI to identify a ligament sprain.
+If the clinician wants to confirm the diagnosis or rule out other injuries, such as a broken toe, they may refer for an x-ray to rule out a fracture or an MRI to identify a ligament sprain.

 Sprained Toe Treatment

 Home treatment for a sprained toe includes rest, ice and compression.
-The compression can help reduce toe swelling, while ice is an analgesic.
+The compression can help reduce the swelling, while ice is an analgesic.
+In moderate to severe cases, it can be helpful to immobilise the toe.
+You can support the affected toe by taping it to the nearest toe.

 Physical Therapy is an effective treatment method involving taping, insoles, advice on footwear, stretches, stability and strengthening exercises.